psidex/DiscordHealthCheck/README.md

 This will install both the Python library and the command line app, the python library is importable using `import discordhealthcheck` and the CLI app by using the command `discordhealthcheck`.

-## Usage Examples
+## How It Works & Usage Examples

 ### Python Library (Server)

-The only function you will need is `start`.
-Here's the function signature:
+The library has 1 function, `start`.
+This takes a `discord.Client` object as well as optional parameters:

 ```python
 def start(